 Click Guest User.

-- Check the box for Allow guest to log in to the computer.
+Click the checkbox next to Allow guest to log into the computer.